kallaway/100-days-of-code/log.md

 **Today's Progress**: Today I got to focus on some GPU algorithms and look at complexity and inefficiencies.

 **Thoughts:** No new code today, but man I forgot how much I enjoy programming GPUs.

+### Day 36: March 16, 2021
+#####

+**Today's Progress**: Ran another golang tutorial at the [golang website](https://golang.org/doc/tutorial/create-module).

+**Thoughts:** It's been a while since I logged in...work last week was crazy.
+Good to get back to it though and did another golang tutorial.
+I like the language, just need to use it some more to get comfortable.